Tyrrrz/OsuHelper/ReadMe.md

 ===================

-Stand-alone application that recommends osu! beatmaps, based on user's top plays and calculates expected PP gain using Oppai.
+Stand-alone application that recommends osu! beatmaps, based on user's top plays and calculates expected PP gain using [Oppai](https://github.com/Francesco149/oppai).

-**Algorithm:**
+**Recommendation Algorithm:**

 1. Gets the user's top plays
 2. For each top play, looks at others' scores on the same map that have similar performance (based on PP gained)